 What are the other funding sources?

 The other primary source of funds will be a bank loan.
 In addition, the Co-op will be using the member equity collected through the $200 member-owner share investments, a tenant improvement allowance from the developer and other secondary sources.
 While the Capital Campaign is focused on raising funds through investments by member-owners, the Co-op has set up a mechanism for individuals (both members and non-members) to make tax-exempt charitable donations that can be used by the Co-op.

 When will this all happen?

-The Capital Campaign will run from February 2021, until May 2021.
+Phase I of our Capital Campaign ran from February 2021, through May 2021.
+Phase II begins in early September, 2021.
 If we are successful in raising the necessary funds, construction will begin in the latter half of 2021, with the store opening planned for mid-2022.
 See our Store Status page for more details.

 How can I be sure the funds will be used wisely?

 Your Board has worked with national industry experts to develop financial and business plans that reflect the best practices of food co-ops across the country.
 For example, a detailed 10-year financial plan has been prepared with a co-op financial expert from Columinate and reviewed with several banks in the process of securing loans.
 The store will be designed by a top firm in the food co-op industry working with architects experienced in developing grocery stores.
 In fact, we have already begun working with Sevenroots on the design.
 We have also retained one of the leading attorneys in co-op law to assist in issues related to governance, the capital campaign and the lease.
 Hiring industry experts is expensive, but it is the only way that we, your Board, believe we can deliver a comprehensive business plan that maximizes the potential for success.